jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

 ## Host-Based SR/SRv6 and building your own SDN App

-We won't claim to be professional developers, but using Jalapeno and just a few hours of python coding we were able to build an SRv6 SDN App called **"jalapeno.py"**.
+We won't claim to be professional developers, but using Jalapeno and just a few hours of python coding we were able to build an SRv6 SDN App called **"srctl"**.
 Our App can program SRv6-TE routes/policies on Linux hosts/VMs and on [VPP](https://fd.io/).
-Hopefully soon we'll be able to do the same for Cilium!

-Its not a very sophisticated App, but it gives a sense of the power and possibilities when combining *SRv6 and host-based or cloud-native networking*.
+**srctl** is still under development and is modeled after Kubernetes' *kubectl* command line tool.
+It gives a sense of the power and possibilities when combining *SRv6 and host-based or cloud-native networking*.

 And if the two of us knuckleheads can cobble together a functional SDN App in a couple of hours, imagine what a group of real developers could do in a few short weeks!

-Why host-based SRv6?
+### Why host-based SRv6?

-* We get tremendous control of the SRv6 SIDs and our encapsulation depth isn't subject to ASIC limitations
+* **Flexibility and Control**: We get tremendous control of the SRv6 SIDs and our encapsulation depth isn't subject to ASIC limitations

-* With host-based SRv6 traffic reaches the transport network already encapsulated, thus the ingress PE or SRv6-TE headend doesn't need all the resource intense policy configuration; they just statelessly forward traffic per the SRv6 encapsulation or Network Program
+* **Performance and Massive Scale**: With host-based SRv6 traffic reaches the transport network already encapsulated, thus the ingress PE or SRv6-TE headend doesn't need all the resource intense policy configuration; they just statelessly forward traffic per the SRv6 encapsulation or Network Program

-* We could extend SRv6 into the Cloud!
+* **SRv6 as Common E2E Architecture**: We could extend SRv6 into the Cloud!
 Or to IoT devices or other endpoints connected to the physical network...

 We feel this ability to perform SRv6 operations at the host or other endpoint is a game changer which opens up enormous potential for innovation!